ChayaSt/torsionfit_examples/butane/fourier_series/README.md

 n is truncated at 6.

-When only one torsion of a specific torsion type exists in molecule, the curve that arises from adding the frequencies for that torsion is usually as expected.
+When only one torsion of a specific torsion type exists in molecule, the curve that arises from adding the frequencies does not have high symmetry.
 `CG331_CG321_CG321_CG331_sparse.pdf` shows the curves for each frequency with `K_n=1` for the C3-C2-C2-C3 torsion type in butane with torsion angles from 0 - 2pi.
 `CG331_CG321_CG321_CG331.pdf` shows all different combinations possible with each K being either 0, 1 or -1.
-While the sums are unique, some are pretty similar in energy as seen in `CG331_CG321_CG321_CG331_sim_e.pdf`
+While the sums are unique, some are pretty similar in energy as seen in `CG331_CG321_CG321_CG331_sim_e.pdf`.
+However, this is not symmetric and the posteriors for K look very consistent when only this one torsion is fit. (figures are in the `sampling_torsions\` directory.

 However, the H2-C3-C3-H2 torsion type occurs 4 times in butane.
 When the C3-C2-C2-C3 torsion type angle goes from 0-2pi, 2 of the H2-C3-C3-H2 torsion type angles go from 0-2pi